-Prince Charles is a big fan, Elton bought his steaks at auction, Jamie Oliver insists everyone should try his food (you can in Dubai this weekend – see bottom), and chefs around the world know and rate his work.
+Prince Charles is a big fan, Elton bought his steaks at auction, Jamie Oliver insists everyone should try his food, and chefs around the world know and rate his work.

 So how did this one butcher, in one tiny Italian village become so revered and what is it that he does that sets him apart?
 The answer to that lies not only in what he does, but how he does it and now he’s on something of a mission to educate the world.